gsmoon97/swe-agent-eval/README.md

 ## Example Analysis Flow

-1. `python find_candidates.py` → Identify top candidates
-2. `streamlit run trajectory_viewer.py` → Explore candidate trajectories
+1. `streamlit run trajectory_viewer.py` → Explore trajectory data
    - Use Previous/Next navigation to browse through filtered tasks
    - Use sidebar table of contents to jump to specific trajectory steps
    - Focus on individual steps for detailed analysis
    - Look for error indicators (❌) and success markers (✅) in tool results
-3. Research GitHub issue and correct solution
+2. Research GitHub issue and correct solution
-4. Trace agent steps and identify failure points
+3. Trace agent steps and identify failure points
-5. Document analysis with recommendations for better context retrieval
+4. Document analysis with recommendations for better context retrieval

 ## Trajectory Viewer Features